My trip to Ghana had many firsts, including:

 Activities and amenities

-Their restaurant serves a breakfast buffet from 6:30-10:30am, lunch from 11:30am-5:30pm, and dinner from 5:30-10:30pm.
-I only tried their breakfast, which was a mix of traditional and Ghanaian food (e.g. waakye, fruit, eggs, bread).
+Their restaurant serves a breakfast buffet from 6:30-10:30 am, lunch from 11:30 am-5:30 pm, and dinner from 5:30-10:30 pm.
+I only tried their breakfast, a mix of traditional and Ghanaian food (e.g. waakye, fruit, eggs, bread).

 Before sharing places to eat, I’d like to add a little caveat regarding service at restaurants.
-Expect the service to be slower than what you’re used to (especially from the states) as Ghanaians are more laid-back.
-You might find yourself asking for something — like water — more than once, or your food comes out an hour later.
+Expect the service to be slower than what you’re used to (especially from the States) as Ghanaians are more laid-back.
+You might find yourself asking for something β like water β more than once, or your food comes out an hour later.
 Don’t take it personally, the lifestyle and mentality is just different in Ghana.

 Buka Restaurant

 Great place for authentic dishes from Ghana and Nigeria like jollof rice and ogbonno and okro soup.
 I ordered the grilled tilapia and kelewele, which was delicious.
-The ambiance was amazing and decor was beautiful, it felt like a tropical escape.
+The ambiance was amazing and the decor was beautiful, it felt like a tropical escape.
 I’d highly suggest making a reservation because it gets crowded and busy quickly.
 In fact, when we went, told folks that the wait would be up to two hours.

 The Republic Bar and Grill

-Great spot to listen to music, drink and eat (although I didn’t do the latter).
-If you come here, you must try the Kokroko — a drink that includes hibiscus, lime, mint and brown sugar.
+Great spot to listen to music, drink, and eat (although I didn’t do the latter).
+If you come here, you must try the Kokroko β a drink that includes hibiscus, lime, mint, and brown sugar.

 Osikan Beach Resort

-This resort provides beautiful views of the ocean, a relaxing vibe, live music and the food was delicious.
+This resort provides beautiful views of the ocean, a relaxing vibe, live music, and the food was delicious.
 We went for lunch and I got their grilled tilapia and jollof rice.

 Chez Clarisse

-The food here is great — although the service was okay (we had some issues with the bill at the end).
+The food here is great β although the service was okay (we had some issues with the bill at the end).
 Our waiter told us what menu items weren’t available, so I ended up ordering eba and okro soup.
 The vibes here were great, and so was the music.

 Lemon Beach Resort

 Although I didn’t stay at this resort, I’m absolutely going to the next time I’m in Ghana.
 Located in Elmina, this place was so relaxing and peaceful.
-We ate lunch here after our Cape Castle tour and the food and service was great.
+We ate lunch here after our Cape Castle tour and the food and service were great.
 I got their Lemon Beach Special and Catch of the Day (Snapper), which were both delicious.

 Hillburi